bruno-f-cruz/movenet/README.md

 ## How to install

-Bonsai.MoveNet can be downloaded through the Bonsai package manager.
+Bonsai.TensorFlow.MoveNet can be downloaded through the Bonsai package manager.
 However, in order to use it for either CPU or GPU inference, you need to pair it with a compiled native TensorFlow binary.
 You can find precompiled binaries for Windows 64-bit at https://www.tensorflow.org/install/lang_c.

 To use GPU TensorFlow (highly recommended for live inference), you also need to install the `CUDA Toolkit` and the `cuDNN libraries`.
 The current package was developed and tested with [CUDA v11.3](https://developer.nvidia.com/cuda-11.3.0-download-archive) and [cuDNN 8.2](https://developer.nvidia.com/cudnn).
 Additionally, make sure you have a CUDA [compatible GPU](https://docs.nvidia.com/deploy/cuda-compatibility/index.html#support-hardware) with the latest NVIDIA drivers.